grigorisg9gr/grigorisg9gr.github.io/_posts/2025-01-02-research-projects-for-passionate-UW-students.md

 E. <a name="should_I_contact_you">**How do I get in touch to start a project?**</a>

-1. If you have studied this entire article and it resonates with you, that is a very positive sign.
+1. If you have studied this entire article and all points resonate with you, that is a very positive sign.
 2. Due to the high volume of emails I receive, I recommend sending a brief but targeted email justifying why you would like to work with me and which expectations excite you the most; please check the next question.
 3. If you are taking one of my courses this semester, it might be worthwhile to wait until the end of the semester to start the project.
 This way, you will gain experience from the course and we can interact during the course to see if you are interested in my perspective.